 Combining dramatic scenery, effortlessly beautiful golden beaches and vibrant cities bursting with history and culture, it’s no wonder that Portugal has made a name for itself as one of the top 20 tourist regions in the world.

-The westernmost point of Europe, Portugal’s mainland borders Spain on the east side, and hugs the azure Atlantic to the west.
-The Portuguese empire also comprises the autonomous Madeiran and Azores island archepelagos off the coast.
+The westernmost point of Europe, Portugal’s mainland borders Spain on the east side, and hugs the sparkling blue Atlantic to the west.
+The Portuguese empire also stretches to the autonomous Madeiran and Azores island clusters off the coast.
 Boasting almost 300 days of sub-tropical sunshine each year, Portugal is the ideal, year-round holiday hotspot whether you’re after a relaxing beach escape or a lively city break.

-Capital city Lisbon is awash with stunning 15th century architecture and quaint winding streets, testimony to an age gone by.
+The capital city of Lisbon is awash with stunning 15th century architecture and quaint winding streets, testimony to an age gone by.
 Although a bustling capital, Lisbon has lost none of its old world charms and graces.
 With UNESCO world heritage sites dotted around the city, Lisbon is an explorer's dream.